-The ultimate goal of the countdown clock is to make email readers act on the spot, don't let them postpone taking action.
+The ultimate goal of the countdown clock is to make email readers act on the spot; don't let them postpone taking action.

-Based on Adestra's case study a well-placed countdown timer can increase conversion rates by a whopping 400%!.
+Based on Adestra's case study, a well-placed countdown timer can increase conversion rates by a whopping 400%!.

-The deadline can mark the end of the sales, the day of the product launch or the deadline for booking your spot for an event for instance.
+The deadline can mark the end of the sales, the day of the product launch, or the deadline for booking your spot for an event, for instance.

 You can be creative with the end date though.
-For example, if you sell retirement investment products you can use a countdown timer like this one below.
+For example, if you sell retirement investment products, you can use a countdown timer like this one below.

-When creating your animated GIF always make sure to make it loop to ensure that your image won't stop but resume after 90 seconds.
+When creating your animated GIF, always make sure to make it loop to ensure that your image won't stop but resume after 90 seconds.
 Also, the looping starts over when your recipients open the email again.

 What you will need here is a PHP support.
-GIFs are generated by PHP scripts, for this reason, you will need the support when you insert the countdown timer in your email.
+GIFs are generated by PHP scripts, and for this reason, you will need the support when you insert the countdown timer in your email.
 I'll talk about this a bit later.

-Not every email client supports GIFs fully, some only display the first image of the GIF.
-Nevertheless this single static image shows the actual status as well.
-This image is the fallback image, just like in the case of webfonts you need a backup plan so you won't miss the chance to promote your business due to technical bugs.
+Not every email client supports GIFs fully; some only display the first image of the GIF.
+Nevertheless, this single static image shows the actual status as well.
+This image is the fallback image, just like in the case of webfonts, you need a backup plan so you won't miss the chance to promote your business due to technical bugs.